JoseCouceiro/TFM_project/drug-predictor/README_Evaluator.md

 Since running times are in the range of hours when the aproximately 10000 molecules are analysed, shorter versions of the datasets are provided (marked as mock_ instead of dataset_).
 Then the running times are reduced to some minutes.
-You can determine which ones to use in the Kedro catalog.
+You can determine which ones to use in the Kedro catalog in conf/base/catalog.yml

 In the documentation acompanying this work, there are some assays made with variations of the datasets, a dataset with fewer labels and a dataset with a more balanced distributions of labels.